 Most change initiatives require a certain level of resources – people, time, or money.

 Whether it is a budget for new equipment, a person to lead the charge, or time allocated to training employees, resources must be allocated and assigned to the effort.

 There are not many things more frustrating for employees than to be given a task without adequate resources to pull it off.

 What is the old saying, “if you fail to plan, you plan to fail”.

-This can be applied to all areas of life and business but the detail in the planning of an organizational change it is critical.
+This can be applied to all areas of life and business, but the detail in planning an organizational change is critical.

-Think through and strategize for every aspect of the change so you can minimize potential issues that inevitably arise during implementation.
+Think through and strategize for every aspect of the change to minimize potential issues that inevitably arise during implementation.

-For instance, if you are planning to expand your facility and move offices for support staff.
+For instance, if you plan to expand your facility and move offices for support staff.

-Take the time to plan for office furnishings, computer hookups, and phone systems so that on the day of the move the new work area is set up and ready to use.
+Take the time to plan for office furnishings, computer hookups, and phone systems so that the new work area is set up and ready to use on the day of the move.

 4. Poor Communication and Buy-in